jboss-developer/jboss-eap-quickstarts/helloworld-html5/README.md

 What is it?
 -----------

-This example demonstrates the use of *CDI 1.0* and *JAX-RS* in Red Hat JBoss Enterprise Application Platform 6.1 or later using the HTML5 + REST architecture.
+The `helloworld-html5` quickstart demonstrates the use of *CDI 1.0* and *JAX-RS* in Red Hat JBoss Enterprise Application Platform 6.1 or later using the HTML5 + REST architecture.

 The application is basically a smart, HTML5+CSS3+JavaScript front-end using RESTful services on the backend.